amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 To clean our planned Chulwar data, we once again separate each planned export group into individual vectors.
 After this, we convert each new vector into a time series and then review each time series output to ensure they match our expectations.
-The time series output was as expected.
+The time series output appears as expected.

 ### External Indicators Data Cleanup